Biochemikeith/biochemikeith.github.io/README.md

 # biochemikeith.github.io
 This is a site that is dedicated to career development and sharing of projects created by Keith Steiger Jr. (Biochemikeith).
+I have included links from my landing page to a page with my resume and a page with my swansea city afc match statistics analysis.
+I am new to the world of coding (and statistical analysis), but I am young enough and eager to learn!
+Please reach out if you have thoughts about how I can improve my code, analysis, or the aesthetics of any of my pages.